pojosontheweb/woko/doco/markdown/woko.md

 * KISS : Woko is simple, that's why it works.

 # The Object Oriented Wiki #
 Woko stands for "The Object Oriented Wiki".
 The idea is that, like in a regular wiki, end users can view/edit/delete (the usual CRUD suspects) pages, and navigate from a page to another using hyperlinks.
-Wikis usually provides ACLs or other persmissions so that admins can decide "who can do what" with the pages.
+Wikis usually provides ACLs or other permissions so that admins can decide "who can do what" with the pages.

 Woko applies this principle to Object Oriented Programming : instead of manipulating "Pages", end users deal directly with Domain Objects in their browser.
 Woko handles all CRUD operations out of the box on your Domain Objects, and lets you fine-tune everything as you want so that your users can interact with your Objects.